Beowulf & Grendel: Plot

 A villager, recently baptized and thus now unafraid of death, leads Beowulf and his men to the cliff above Grendel's cave.
 However, the Geats do not enter, having no rope to climb down the cliff.
 When the villager is found dead, Beowulf and his men return with a rope and gain entry to Grendel's secret cave, where one of Beowulf's men mutilates the mummified head of Grendel's father.
 That night, Grendel invades Hrothgar's great hall, kills the Geat who desecrated his father's head, and leaps from the second story, but is caught in a trap by Beowulf.
 Grendel, refusing capture, escapes by severing his captive arm.
 He flees to the beach and collapses into the water, where his body is claimed by a mysterious webbed hand.
 Thereafter Hrothgar admits to Beowulf that he had killed Grendel's father for stealing a fish but had spared the child Grendel out of pity.
 Grendel's severed arm is kept by the Danes as a trophy.
-In revealing more about Grendel, Selma recounts that Grendel had once made love to her her and has protected her since that day from the villagers who had raped her on several occasions before; Beowulf becomes her paramour.
+In revealing more about Grendel, Selma recounts that Grendel had once had sex with her and has protected her since that day from the villagers who had raped her on several occasions before; Beowulf becomes her paramour.
 The Geats and Danes proceed to nail Grendel's arm to the rafters of the hall as a trophy.

 At night, the Danes are later attacked by Grendel's mother, the Sea Hag, who kills some men and reclaims her son's arm.
 Beowulf and the Geats return to Grendel's cave a third time to investigate.
 They find an underwater passage hidden in a pond within the cave.
 Beowulf dives through this passage and find Grendel's body in the cave on the other end.
 When examining the body, he is suddenly attacked by the Sea Hag and slays her with a sword from among her treasure.
 He then notices that the battle had been observed by the child of Grendel and Selma.
 Later Beowulf, with Grendel's son watching, buries Grendel and his mother the Sea Hag with ceremony.
 Shortly thereafter, Beowulf and his band of Geats leave Denmark by ship, having warned Selma that she must hide her son, lest the Danes destroy him.